langmead-lab/monorail-external/README.md

 recount3 http://bioconductor.org/packages/release/bioc/html/recount3.html requires a specific directory/path/folder layout to be present, either on 1) local filesystem from which the R package can load from or a 2) URL using HTTP (not HTTPS).

+We suggest installing the latest version of the recount3 package direct from github (in R, requires Bioconductor):
+`remotes::install_github("LieberInstitute/recount3")`

 An example layout that loads into recount3 is rooted here (DO NOT USE ANY DATA AT THIS URL FOR REAL ANALYSES): http://snaptron.cs.jhu.edu/data/temp/recount3test